mnikpay/epiproteome-to-phenome/README.md

-The aim of this package is to invetigate the contribution of epigenome-proteome pairs listed in our manuscript to a phenotype.
+The aim of this package is to invetigate the contribution of epigenome-proteome biomarker pairs listed in our manuscript to a phenotype.
 Below, we describe each script and it's application:

 The entire package can be obtained from [here](https://zenodo.org/record/5979701)